Breaking User-Centric Agency: A Tri-Party Framework for Agent-Based Recommendation: Experiments

-To examine the effectiveness of the proposed agent-based matching mechanism under cold-start conditions, we conduct a qualitative case study on a representative cold-start product from the CDs \& Vinyl domain.
-The selected target item (ID: B072F27GQ8) has zero historical exposure in the training set and therefore lacks collaborative signals, popularity priors, or interaction-derived embeddings.
-This setting allows us to isolate the contribution of semantic interaction and item-side self-promotion without interference from behavioral supervision.
+To examine the effectiveness of item self-promotion under cold-start conditions, we conduct a case study on a representative product from CDs \& Vinyl.
+The target item (ID: B004X1M4DS) has zero exposure in the training set and is initially placed at rank~10 in the candidate list, as shown in Figure~\ref{case_study}.

-As shown in Table~\ref{tab:case_study}, the target item is initially inserted into the candidate list at a random position (ranked 8th), reflecting the typical initialization scenario for newly introduced items in large-scale recommendation systems.